- Chrysanthemum Plants

 Bloom Period March to April

-Chrysanthemum ‘Symphony’ is a beautiful Spider exhibition variety,.
+Chrysanthemum ‘Symphony’ is a beautiful Spider exhibition variety.
 This variety is highly sought after for horticultural shows due to its uniform shape and striking presence.
 Lovely used in floral art displays.
+An interesting plant for the mid to back of the border in the garden

 Suitable For: Cut flowers, garden displays, and exhibitions